 - Assault: Teamgame, destroy the opposing teams unistatue and defend your own – the game is going on for two minutes, the team with most round wins.

-But really, this game doesn’t need those multiplayer modes, it feels like the developer just made them, because it’s mainstream to include online multiplayer these days.
+But really, Naughty Bear doesn’t need those multiplayer modes, it feels like the developer just made them, because it’s mainstream to include online multiplayer these days.

 Smack those stuffed bears, until they don’t have any more stuffing – use golf clubs, hams, knives, machine guns, you name it.
 Kick them in the knockers, and make that mine pulverize the bear, or give them a face cleaning – in the toilet!